opendatacube/datacube-stac-example/README.md

 # ODC Stacifier

+NOTE!
+This is just a proof of concept.

+A far better implementation is [Rio-STAC](https://github.com/developmentseed/rio-stac).

 A super simple example of creating a STAC metadata file for some datasets (spatial rasters).

 This tool also creates a minimum viable EO3 product and dataset definitions.